byteface/domonic/README.md

 ### javascript

-There is a javascript package being started that mirrors the js API:
+There is a javascript package that mimics the js API:

 ```python
 from domonic.javascript import Math